garrandall/popular-music-data/tracks/i-wanna-be-rich-calloway.md

 I want money, lots and lots of money
 So don't be asking me why

-I wanna be rich, ohh
+I wanna be rich, oh
-I wanna be rich, ohh
+I wanna be rich, oh
-I wanna be rich, ohh
+I wanna be rich, oh
 I wanna be rich for a little love, peace and happiness

 I want my cake, wanna eat it too